 Stage 3: Yellow hepatization (liquefaction of the secretion and subsequent resorption)

 Pathogenesis of atypical interstitial pneumonia

 Atypical pneumonia begins insidiously.
-The cough is dry.
-The patient complains about headache and aching limbs with a moderate fever.
+A cough is dry.
+The patient complains of a headache and aching limbs with a moderate fever.
 Overall, the symptoms of atypical interstitial pneumonia are less clear and acute than those of typical lobar pneumonia.

 Diagnosis of Pneumonia